harshit158/obsidian-notes/docs/System Design/Database.md

 		- Use Cases: IoT based application
 		- Optimized for storing data in the form of pairs of time and value

+> [!NOTE] Advantage of Non-relational over Relational
+> - They are designed to scale horizontally and can partition data more effectively across multiple servers, enabling more efficient distributed data management
+> - For sharding - always go for nosql
+> - Can store docs with differing schema

+> [!tip]
+> Complexity of data relationships is a key consideration while choosing between relational and non-relational database

+## How to choose ?

+---
 ## Database Replication
 - ==Master== DB only supports ==write operations==
 - ==Slave== DB supports ==read operations==